CamHenlin/coprocessorjslib/README.md

 This is the maximum size that coprocessorjslib is set up to receive in a single function call.
 In your code, you should expect results to be up to this size and handle appropriately.

 ## example C code
 Also available in more runnable code at https://github.com/CamHenlin/retro68-coprocessorjs-test/.

 Example JS code is here: https://github.com/CamHenlin/retro68-coprocessorjs-test/tree/c7e7b4066fbf86a8f021b2be71c11c9ec64b1e87/JS and see above note on `sendProgramToCoprocessor` for packaging info.

+include `coprocessorjs.h` and `coprocessorjs.c` in your project to get started

 ```
 #include <Resources.h>